 Hit the Book Now button to inquire about space, or email us for more information at email@example.com.

 Sunscreen, bathing suit (we provide pool towels) and some sandals or “flip-flops”.
 Our wooden boardwalks are worn smooth but splinters can happen!

 Jeans or other comfortable long pants for riding.
-Sweatpants are not recommended as they are slippery on the saddle.
-Think practical.
-Fashion can come into it later in the day!
+Sweatpants are not allowed as they are slippery on the saddle.
+Shorts are also not allowed for riding.
+Don’t forget a jacket just in case.

 In the summer months, be sure to bring a hat of some kind to keep the sun off, for when you’re poolside.

 Our adults-only bar lounge is BYOB.
 Beer and wine may be purchased from the ranch, and there is a pop machine.
 There is a well-stocked liquor store in Ashcroft.